DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Implications:** A style applied with an ID selector will override a style applied with a class selector, even if the class selector's rule is written later in the CSS file.
 This is a crucial concept for understanding and debugging the cascade in CSS.

 ---

+#### QUIZ - Precedence & Specificity

+### Course Step Number: 371
+### Date Researched: 2025-08-02

+### Key Learnings:

+* **Confirmation of Concepts:** The quiz served as a confirmation of understanding for the recently learned concepts of CSS precedence and specificity.
+* **Recall:** Successfully recalled that inline styles take highest priority, an ID selector is more specific than a class selector, and the last-parsed rule wins in cases of equal specificity.

+---